foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 I read the same things every night
 expecting change
 expecting
+I read the same things every night
+expecting change
+expecting

 I cried the first day after moving
 these buzzing social circles felt so impenetrable
-we were the only brown kids, so of course we got along
+~~we were the only brown kids, so of course we got along~~
-our english teacher called you Ishmael, like you were from the bible
+~~our english teacher called you Ishmael, like you were from the bible~~

 we were swinging sticks like swords
 and I split your lip